uPortal-Project/WebproxyPortlet/README.md

 CAS or another authentication system.
 It is therefore nearly invisible to any external system to which uPortal would want to connect.

+XSLT Portlet takes an XML source and transforms it with an XSLT source into HTML that can be rendered as content.
+The XML can be placed in the classpath or on a web server.
+Similary, the XSLT source can also be a file placed on the classpath or on a web server.

+JSON Portlet is very similar to XLST Portlet except the source is JSON and the output is defined via JSP rather than an XLST transformation.

 ## <a name="features"></a> Feature Overview
 Web Proxy Portlet
   - Session handling